Kenyang1218/Kenyang1218.github.io/_pages/en/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a master stucghjcghjcghjcghjctudy in the [Intelligent Assistive System](https://nchuiaslab.wixsite.com/iaslab526).
+I am a master student in National Chung Hsing University.I research technology to assist humans.Study in the [Intelligent Assistive System](https://nchuiaslab.wixsite.com/iaslab526).